 How much does a Patent Application cost?

-Need help with a Patent Application in Atlanta, Charlotte, Dallas, & Raleigh.
+Need help on a Patent for a Product in Atlanta, Charlotte, Dallas, & Raleigh.

 Experienced & Affordable